JPMorgan Chase & Co. to stop making student loansBy DAVID HENRY

-A woman walks past JP Morgan Chase's international headquarters on Park Avenue in New York in this July 13, 2012, file photo.
-JPMorgan Chase & Co will stop making new student loans, according to a document reviewed by Reuters on September 5, 2013, after the biggest U.S. bank concluded that competition from federal government programs limits its ability to grow the business.
-(REUTERS/Andrew Burton/Files)
+NEW YORK — JPMorgan Chase & Co will stop making student loans, according to a document reviewed by Reuters on Thursday, after the biggest U.S. bank concluded that competition from federal government programs limits its ability to grow the business.

 “We just don't see this as a market that we can significantly grow,” said Thasunda Duckett, chief executive for auto and student loans at Chase, in an interview.